Chronic motor tic disorderChronic vocal tic disorder; Tic - chronic motor tic disorder

 When to Contact a Medical Professional

-There is usually no need to see the health care provider for a tic unless it is severe or disrupts your life.
+There is usually no need to see the health care provider for a tic unless it is severe or disrupts daily life.

-If you cannot tell whether your movements are a tic or something more serious (such as a seizure), call your health care provider.
+If you cannot tell whether you or your child's movements are a tic or something more serious (such as a seizure), call your provider.

 A seizure is the physical findings or changes in behavior that occur after an episode of abnormal electrical activity in the brain.
 The term "seizure...